-You can access and manage the router using the GUI (Graphical User Interface, also called web interface in this text).
+If you have a relatively small-sized network and only one or just a small number of devices need to be managed, Standalone Mode is recommended.
+In Standalone Mode, you can access and manage the router using the GUI (Graphical User Interface, also called web interface in this text).
 The router uses two built-in web servers, HTTP server and HTTPS server, for user authentication.